 Turning On Channel F

 The first fully programmable video game system is the 8-bit Fairchild Channel F, made by the Exetron Consumer Products division of Fairchild Camera and Instrument.
 The system is introduced as a prototype at the Chicago CES on June 14, 1976, and receives a rousing reception from show attendees.
-It is released in limited shipments over the Christmas season, retailing for around $170.
+It is released in limited shipments in August of that year, retailing for around $170.
 It is originally known as the Video Entertainment System (VES).

 The lead designer is chief engineer Jerry Lawson, a self-taught electronics whiz originally from Queens, NYC.
 Aside from his mark left on video games, Lawson also has the distinction of having refused Steve Wozniak for an engineering position when the later co-founder of Apple sought employment at Fairchild .
 Lawson’s first experience with video games is creating a coin-op machine called Demolition Derby in his garage on the side while working for Fairchild in 1972 – 1973.
 His design utilizes the first small-set microchip, the F8, invented at Fairchild by Robert Noyce.
 When his bosses catch wind of his game project he is issued a challenge to merge the F8 with a home video game system.